-Washington, DC — The General Aviation Manufacturers Association (GAMA) today announced it is opening registration for the 2019 Aviation Design Challenge, an annual competition GAMA hosts to promote Science, Technology, Engineering and Mathematics (STEM) education in U.S. high schools through aviation curriculum and a virtual fly-off.
+Washington, DC — The General Aviation Manufacturers Association (GAMA) today announced it is opening registration for the 2020 Aviation Design Challenge, on National Aviation Day.
+The Aviation Design Challenge is an annual competition GAMA hosts to promote Science, Technology, Engineering and Mathematics (STEM) education in U.S. high schools through aviation-focused curriculum and a virtual fly-off.

-GAMA will provide registered schools complimentary “Fly to Learn” curriculum that is developed in alignment with national STEM standards, along with free X-Plane software, which is the world’s most comprehensive and powerful flight simulator for personal computers.
+GAMA will provide the first 150 schools that register complimentary “Fly to Learn” curriculum that is developed in alignment with national STEM standards, along with free X-Plane software, which is the world’s most comprehensive and powerful flight simulator for personal computers.
 Teachers will guide students through the principles of the science of flight and airplane design, completing the curricula in approximately six weeks in the classroom or in four weeks through an accelerated program.
 The teams will then apply that knowledge to modify an airplane design and complete a mission in a virtual fly-off using the software, which GAMA judges will score based on application of what the team learned, and performance parameters.
-The winning team will receive an all-expenses-paid trip to experience general aviation manufacturing firsthand during the summer of 2019.
+The winning team will receive an all-expenses-paid trip to experience general aviation manufacturing firsthand.

-The nationwide competition has attracted growing interest each year since its inception in 2013.
-In 2018, 130 schools across 39 states registered for the competition — a 37 percent increase in participation from 2017.
-Because of the competition, several past winners and entrants are now pursuing careers in aviation.
+The nationwide competition has attracted growing interest each year and since its inception in 2013 has reached over 3,000 students in over 400 high schools, spanning 47 states and Washington, DC.
+Because of the Aviation Design Challenge, several past winners and entrants are now pursuing careers in aviation.

 To learn more about the competition or to register, please visit the GAMA Aviation Design Challenge webpage.

 For additional information, please contact Paul Feldman, Vice President of Government Affairs, at +1 (202) 393-1500 or firstname.lastname@example.org.